West Valley City police missed their best chance to find Susan Powell — alive or dead — by just 10 minutes.

 “She was not with us,” Josh said.
 “I didn’t leave her at the Pony Express.
 I didn’t just take her out and drop her off or even do anything.”

-Ellis took Josh’s cell phone.
-The detectives told Josh he was free to leave, but they were taking his minivan and his home in order to serve search warrants.
+Detective Ellis Maxwell took Josh Powell’s cell phone.
+Ellis told Josh he was free to leave, but police were taking his minivan and his home in order to serve search warrants.

 A team of West Valley City detectives and forensic specialists headed to the Powell family home on Sarah Circle.
 Police seized computers, hard drives and cameras.
 They took the vacuum cleaner and the Rug Doctor, which Josh said he used to clean his couch two nights prior.